I coordinate and facilitate art projects

 Guided Art Tours

-At Art Basel Hong Kong, I did guided art tours on the theme of the emerging Chinese Artists, and especially the generation born between the beginning of the 70’s and the end of the 80’s.
+At Art Basel Hong Kong, I did guided art tours that focused on emerging Chinese Artists, especially the generation born between the beginning of the 70’s and the end of the 80’s.

 Sharing Experience & Networks

 Through a selection of favorite artworks, I gave to the participants a glimpse of the diversity of the emerging art scene and the market trend.
 I was thrilled to be able to bring my 15 years of experience, knowledge and contacts together in this programme.
-Art Tours are available on demands, with the possibility of sessions to ‘Meet The Artist’ or ‘Meet The Gallery’.
+Art Tours are available on demand, with the possibility of ‘Meet The Artist’ or ‘Meet The Gallery’ sessions.

 Louis Vuitton Foundation Paris